 Now it’s time to cut up the tomato.
-I like to keep the tomato slices separately so that I can add them in at the end of cooking.
+I like to keep the tomato slices separately to add them at cooking.
 I like for the tomatoes to be barely cooked.
-If you like your tomatoes more cooked you could add them to the big veggie bowl.
+If you want your tomatoes more cooked, you could add them to the big veggie bowl.
 I think I used four Roma tomatoes for this steak fajitas dinner.

 Cooking Blackstone Steak Fajitas

 Turn on the Blackstone.
-I turn all the burners on high but if you prefer medium-high then that works too.
-Spread a thin layer of avocado oil or your favorite cooking oil on the griddle.
+I turn all the burners on high, but if you prefer medium-high, that works too.
+Spread a thin layer of avocado oil or your favorite cooking oil on the grill.

-When the griddle is heated pour the big veggie bowl on the heated Blackstone griddle.
+Pour the big veggie bowl on the heated Blackstone griddle when the grill is heated.
 Spread the vegetables out into a thin layer.
 THIS is what makes cooking on the Blackstone so wonderful.
 Foods cook from the heat and do not sweat.
 The juices you would typically see if you were cooking these fajitas in a skillet won’t exist on the Blackstone because the food isn’t sweating.

 Splurge on a Blackstone Grill – It’s Worth it!

-If you don’t have a Blackstone I highly recommend buying one.
-They are great to cook with outside when your kitchen is clean and you don’t want a mess or when you don’t want to heat up the house.
-Also, the food tastes so wonderful cooked on a Blackstone, it’s like really great camping food.
+If you don’t have a Blackstone, I highly recommend buying one.
+They are great to cook with outside when your kitchen is clean, and you don’t want a mess or when you don’t want to heat the house.
+Also, the food tastes so wonderful cooked on a Blackstone.
+It’s like really great camping food.

-If you think about it, cooking on a Blackstone is how restaurants cook, which is griddle style.
+If you think about it, cooking on a Blackstone is how restaurants cook, griddle style.
 The clean-up is so easy too.

 Season the vegetables with salt, black pepper, and garlic powder.
 Cook veggies until they are about halfway done.
 Then push the veggies to one side of the Blackstone and turn down the heat on that side to low.

-Add another light thin layer of oil to the empty side of the Blackstone where you will be cooking the fajitas on the griddle.
+Add another light, thin layer of oil to the empty side of the Blackstone where you will be cooking the fajitas on the grill.